Shamar12334/Shamar12334/README.md

 ## 👋 Hey, I'm Shamar Weekes!

-Aspiring Software Engineer | Passionate about lots of things!
-Just coding for fun!
+ Open minded Computer Science student| Passionate about learning new things!
+Building my skillset and diversifying my portfolio is my motive!
 💻 Currently exploring **Programming languages, AI / Machine Learning / API/ Web and mobile apllications
 🎯 My goal is to **Learn and grow within the technological field of computer science**